 Collective Bargaining Units (CBU) /Unions

 Although academic senates and CBUs each have their distinct purviews there are areas of overlap.
 These areas often overlap in the areas of compensation for part-time faculty to participate in academic senate/college activities and governance.
 This is the role of the CBU to negotiate time, space, and or compensation for faculty to be involved in college roles.
 It is important for local academic Senates to have continued dialog with part-time faculty on their concerns and ongoing communication with CBUs to work collaboratively to support faculty.
-The 2023 ASCCC Part-time faculty asked several questions related to CBUs (ADD Data)
+The 2023 ASCCC Part-time faculty asked several questions related to CBUs.
+We begin by asking respondents if they are members of their union.
+A majority of respondents are part of their union, exactly 72% of respondents - 1,634 people.
+While 18% are not part of their union, and 8% are not sure if they are part of their union.
+Of respondents who are part of their union, we asked To what degree do you feel your union representatives understand your unique needs as Part time faculty?